publicissapient-france/e-footprint/docs_sources/mkdocs_sourcefiles/index.md

 If you are new to e-footprint, start by checking out the [tutorial](tutorial.md)

-The all e-footprint objects, parameters and calculated attributes are listed in the [e-footprint object reference](object_reference.md)
+All e-footprint objects, parameters and calculated attributes are listed in the [e-footprint object reference](object_reference.md).

+Moreover, e-footprint has higher level functions to facilitate the construction of objects from fewer parameters.
+You can check them out in the [e-footprint builders reference](builders.md).

 The source code is available in the [e-footprint github repository](https://github.com/publicissapient-france/e-footprint).